Greater Twin Cities Youth Symphonies

 In 2011, GTCYS and the SPCO formed a strategic partnership to serve the community through music and build classical music audiences.

 Orchestras

-There are ten school-year orchestras ranging beginning to pre-professional levels.
-All of the orchestras require an audition to match students with an orchestra that meets their abilities.
+There are eleven school-year orchestras ranging from beginning to pre-professional levels.
+All of the orchestras require an audition to place students in an orchestra that meets their abilities.
 Auditions are held in the spring prior to the following school-year.
 Auditions for limited openings in the second semester are open in the winter.

 The orchestras, in order of beginning to advanced, are: